CHELSEADOPAMIN/Nimbly_Todo_list/README.md

 **Implementation:**

-- Performed authentication checks at the Next.js middleware layer (Edge Runtime), ensuring no UI flicker before redirects
+- Performed authentication checks at the Next.js middleware layer, ensuring no UI flicker before redirects
 - `/` redirects to `/todos` or `/login` based on authentication state
 - `/login` redirects authenticated users to `/todos`
 - `/todos/*` routes are intercepted and redirected to `/login` if the user is not authenticated
-- Middleware reads authentication status from cookies (not `localStorage`), as the Edge Runtime cannot access `localStorage`
+- Middleware reads authentication status from cookies, as the Edge Runtime cannot access `localStorage`

 **Related File:**
 `middleware.ts`